mercadopago/sdk-js/README.md

 #### Rendering the Checkout

 ##### mercadopago.checkout.`render()`
 Renders the Payment Button on a given container.
-This button has the trigger to open the checkout
+This button has the trigger to open the checkout.

 **Params**
 |Option name|Type|Description||